 |Leposavic, Zubin Potok and Zvecan municipalities and North Mitrovica||Reconsider your need to travel|

-There have been anti-government protests, mainly in Pristina and Gjakova.
-Some protests have turned violent.
-You should keep clear of all areas where protests and demonstrations take place.
+This advice has been reviewed and updated with minor editorial changes.
 The level of this advice has not changed.
 We continue to advise Australians to exercise a high degree of caution in Kosovo overall.

 We advise you toexercise a high degree of cautionin Kosovo because of the threat of politically-motivated violence.
 Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.
 SeeSafety and security.

-The overall security situation in Kosovo is generally calm but in recent months there have been anti-government protests mainly in Pristina and Gjakova.
+The overall security situation in Kosovo is generally calm but there have been anti-government protests mainly in Pristina and Gjakova.
 Protests in Pristina can turn violent, as they did most recently on 9 January 2016.